Owen Miller Player Props: Brewers vs. Blue Jays

 Owen Miller At The Plate

-- Miller is hitting .328 with nine doubles, four home runs and six walks.
+- Miller has 10 doubles, four home runs and six walks while batting .331.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.